alshedivat/al-folio/_posts/2023-07-11-deploying-server.md

 Instead of `Anaconda` I decide to use `Miniforge` to manage multiple `Python` environments.
 It has several advantages over Anaconda:

 - The conda-forge channel is set as the default channel.
-So yoo don't need to type `-c conda-forge`.
+So you don't need to type `-c conda-forge`.
 - It uses [`Mamba`](https://mamba.readthedocs.io/en/latest/index.html), a very fast package manager (although `Anaconda` can also use `Mamba`, additional operations to set `conda-libmamba-solver` as the dfault solver are required).

 You can consider `Miniforge` as an alternative to `Anaconda`.
 You can replace the `conda` command with `mamba` for a better interface, or you can simply keep using the `conda` command for a seamless replacement.
 Below I will only show the former approach.